Calendula. A humble flower, with many uses.

 The longer version

-Place dried calendula petals in a clean jar and pour the olive oil over the top.
+Made calendula oil video the cold infusion method.
+I've explained this in greater detail here, but the basic idea is to place dried calendula petals in a clean jar and pour the olive oil over the top.
 Close lid tightly and shake to blend.
-Allow to sit for one to two weeks until the oil turns a golden color.
+Allow to sit for two to four weeks until the oil turns a golden color.

 Strain and follow the above directions.

 This longer version is really preferable to the quick version since it uses less heat which will keep more of the natural healing properties of the Calendula flower intact.
 If you have time, I'd recommend this version whenever possible.